May 31, 2011 | Testimony on Central America

 I believe the Colombian model of democratic security remains a rich mine of information and best practices and with potential applications that merit thorough examination and perhaps replication in Central America.
 The Administration should work to analyze with rigor what can be gleaned from the comparative success of the Colombia experience.

-Strategy, Diplomacy & Assistance
+U.S. Strategy, Diplomacy & Assistance

 The Obama Administration recognizes the growing dimensions and complexity of the challenges it faces in Central America.
 Yet, the strategic direction and the nature of the response to the crisis have not always been crystal-clear.
 On different occasions in its first two years, senior members of the Administration frankly stated that the “war on drugs” has been a failure, yet they have continued to pursue many of the same tactics and implemented policies aimed at supply reduction, interdiction, and targeted law enforcement that can be considered to be at the core of the “war on drugs.”